stfc/aiida-mlip/docs/source/user_guide/tutorial.rst

     model = ModelData.from_local("/path/to/model", architecture="mace")

 Another parameter that we need to define as AiiDA type is the code.
-Assuming the code is saved as `janus` in the `localhost` computer, the code info that are needed can be loaded as follow:
+Assuming the code is saved as ``janus`` in the ``localhost`` computer, the code info that are needed can be loaded as follow:

 .. code-block:: python

     from aiida.orm import load_code
     code = load_code("janus@localhost")

-The other inputs can be set up as AiiDA Str.
+The other inputs can be set up as AiiDA ``Str``.
 There is a default for every input except the structure and code.
 This is a list of possible inputs:

 .. code-block:: python